 The Master Class program is the most advanced technical study/choreographic course available within the Steffi Nossen School of Dance.
-The program offers our more serious students the unique opportunity to work and perform with dancers from communities throughout Westchester in an artistic and technical atmosphere.
-Students are immersed in the entire creative process and are taught by a professional choreographer/teacher under the direction of our Artistic Director.
-Professional costume and lighting designers round out the performance experience.
+This Pre Professional Program offers our more serious students the unique opportunity to train extensively in the May O’Donnell method while focusing on their technical and performance advancement.
+Students are immersed in the entire creative process and are taught by professional teachers and choreographers while under the direction of our Artistic Director.

 How does a dancer become part of the Master Class program?

 Master Class dancers are selected from the age-based Core and level-based Technique classes in an ongoing review process by our faculty School Director.
-Dancers in third grade and up are evaluated In terms of their technical and artistic abilities, performance qualities, classroom demeanor, attendance and general level of commitment.
+Dancers in 3rd grade and up are evaluated in terms of their technical and artistic abilities, performance qualities, classroom demeanor, attendance and general level of commitment.

 Dancers are usually identified in January and invited to view the Annual Benefit performance in the spring as well as a Master Class rehearsal in the studio.
 We believe that experiencing both the class and the performance gives dancers and their families the necessary tools to evaluate the program and decide if they are interested in making a more serious commitment to dance.
 If so, they may participate in the fall auditions.
 A dancer may also be identified as a candidate after the Children’s Shows or during summer dance programs and offered the same audition opportunity.